jim3/Motion-Sensor-Photon2/README.md

-# motion-sensor-photon2
+### HC-SR501 PIR motion sensor IoT project

-Uses a Photon 2 and a HC-SR501 PIR motion sensor
+The initial boilerplate for a new projec that will use a Particle.io Photon 2 and a HC-SR501 PIR motion sensor.